 Associated Publications:

 Resilience, Pain, and the Brain: Relationships Differ by Sociodemographics.
-PMID: 33606287
+Access to full article on PubMed.

 Resilience Factors May Buffer Cellular Aging in Individuals With and Without Chronic Knee Pain.
-PMID: 30900507
+Access to full article on PubMed.

 Associations Between Vitamin D, Omega 6: Omega 3 ratio, and Biomarkers of Aging in Individuals Living With and Without Chronic Pain.
-PMID: 35057447
+Access to full article on PubMed.